compulim/autohotkey-boss-fs-1-wl/README.md

 Steps to scroll up and down:

-1. Tap middle pedal to scroll up 5 times
+- Tap-and-hold middle pedal to scroll up until the pedal is release
-1. Tap right pedal to scroll down 5 times
+- Tap-and-hold right pedal to scroll down until the pedal is released

 ## Disclaimer